-The Scottish Labour History Society is pleased to annouce this year's Ian MacDougall Essay Prize.
+The Scottish Labour History Society has established the Ian MacDougall Essay Prize with a threefold purpose:

 the Scottish Labour History Society and the Scottish Working People’s History